 Through Separate Accounts, the Group partners with Institutional Investors seeking exposure to particular segments of the UK property finance market.
 The Group launched a £625 million Separate Account during the financial year ended 31 March 2021 with J.P.
 Morgan.
-As at 31 March 2022, the Group had placed 34 per cent. of the Group's Buy-to-Let mortgages into this account.
+This Separate Account has since been upsized twice during the financial year ended 31 March 2023 to £1 billion.

-Institutional Investors are also able to gain exposure to its property finance products through the Real Estate Opportunity Fund, which was launched in February 2014.
+Institutional Investors are also able to gain exposure to its property finance products through S.C.A.
+SICAV-RAIF - LendInvest Secured Credit Fund II, which was launched in February 2014.
 The fund has delivered from its inception an annualised net return of between 7 per cent. and 8 per cent. for Investors in GBP share classes.
 It aims to provide Investors with a product that is less volatile than other mainstream asset classes, such as equity securities.